IronCloudForge/policyforge/README.md

 # Project Scope and Governance

 Policy Forge is an independent research project.

-The repository is intentionally open so that:

-* methodology is inspectable;
-* failure modes are documented;
-* transformations can be reproduced;
-* research assumptions can be challenged;
-* future results can be traced back to source evidence.
+The repository is intentionally open so that methodology is inspectable, failure modes are documented, transformations can be reproduced, research assumptions can be challenged, and future results can be traced back to source evidence.

-The project favors:

-* evidence over plausible output;
-* validation over self-reported confidence;
-* explicit uncertainty over false precision;
-* provenance over convenience;
-* quarantine/removal of invalidated artifacts over quietly building on them;
-* human review over autonomous policy decisions.
+The project favors evidence over plausible output, validation over self-reported confidence, explicit uncertainty over false precision, provenance over convenience, quarantine/removal of invalidated artifacts over quietly building on them, and human review over autonomous policy decisions.

 ---

 # Current Status

-Policy Forge is currently in the **v3 methodology and corpus-understanding stage**.
+Policy Forge is currently in the **foundation** stage, built on a PDF-native extraction architecture.
 Immediate work centers on:

-1. establishing and documenting the corpus-integrity baseline;
+1. operating and validating the PDF-native extraction pipeline against the source PDF media set;
+2. reconciling the datasets produced by that pipeline into a stable foundation layer;
+3. re-grounding earlier Phase 1 linguistic findings against the current pipeline's structural output;
-2. conducting corpus-wide linguistic and deontic analysis;
+4. conducting corpus-wide linguistic and deontic analysis;
-3. benchmarking relevant existing regulatory/legal NLP techniques against USDA language;
+5. benchmarking relevant existing regulatory/legal NLP techniques against USDA language;
-4. deriving the policy representation from observed evidence;
+6. deriving the policy representation from observed evidence;
-5. building and validating a structure-aware obligation extractor.
+7. building and validating a structure-aware obligation extractor.

-Cross-corpus semantic reasoning remains deferred until the v3 evidence and validation gates are satisfied.
+Cross-corpus semantic reasoning (v4+) remains deferred until the foundation's evidence and validation gates are satisfied.

 ---